ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 #### **How do Advocates and Judges Prepare for the ICJ ?**

 **Advocates** need to research the case and create a report (called a memorandum).
 They also suggest a list of 3-4 witnesses they would like to have at the trial.
 Finally, they create an evidence packet.
 The 2 parties collaborate together to create a stipulation.
-In sum, both teams prepare by__*__:
+In sum, both teams prepare by:

 \- Gathering evidence